hsed/icmesh/mbed/README.md

 ###Sensors
 Currently there is a 'ForOnlineImport' zip file in the etc folder which you can import, make changes to and compile for LPC11U24.
 Cross-compiler fails due to error in the make script exported from ARM's website.

 A library has so far been tested that works at 115200 baud rate.
 The library outputs:
 - *Acceleration* in terms of *ɡ* [=9.81 m/s2]
 - *Magnetic flux density* in terms of *G* [=100 μT].

+Data is stored in two 8-bit registers as a signed 16-bit 2's complement value.
+Thus the maximum value for acceleration is +2^15-1 and the minimum value is -2^15= -32786.
+This can be extracted by 8 leftbitshifts of High Register ORed with Low Register.
+This value is then converted to a short data type.

 There exists another [library](https://developer.mbed.org/users/shimniok/code/LSM303DLH/) that may be combined with the current [library](https://developer.mbed.org/users/bclaus/code/LSM303DLHC/docs/tip/LSM303DLHC_8cpp_source.html) to give heading in degrees.